ethereum/ethereum-org-website/README.md

 [ethereum.org](https://ethereum.org) is a primary online resource for the Ethereum community.
 The purpose of the site is to _“Be the best portal to Ethereum for our growing global community"_ - read more about what this means [here](https://ethereum.org/en/about/).

 [ethereum.org](https://ethereum.org) is improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.
-If you’re interested in helping to improve [ethereum.org](https://ethereum.org), find out [how to contribute](https://ethereum.org/en/contributing/).
+If you’re interested in helping us improve [ethereum.org](https://ethereum.org), find out [how to contribute](https://ethereum.org/en/contributing/).

 ## The contribution process

-How updates are made to ethereum.org
+How updates are made to ethereum.org?

 ### Submit an issue